-Where IoT application security rely on asymmetric cryptography, custom UICC applications can similarly be used to facilitate the deployment of public/private key pairs, as needed for a specific IoT Service.
+Where IoT application security rely on asymmetric cryptography, UICC applications such as IoT SAFE can be used to facilitate the deployment of public/private key pairs, as needed for a specific IoT Service.
 Such UICC applications need to be specified and supported on hosting devices on an IoT application specific basis.